This article contains affiliate links.

 So how much sleep should we be getting?
 The consensus is that adults need between 7 and 7.5 hours of shut-eye.
-Getting less than the ideal leads to a sleep debt that continues to accumulate over time.
+Getting less than ideal leads to a sleep debt that continues to accumulate over time.
 Everyone handles sleep deprivation differently and not all tasks are affected equally.
-Older adults seem to handle lack of sleep better than young adults.
+Older adults seem to handle a lack of sleep better than young adults.

 How much sleep are you getting?
 Are you sleeping the minimum recommended 7 hours?
 If not, why?
 Perhaps you’re just too busy to sleep.
 You have too much to do.
 You spend all day at work and then come home only to work on other projects.
 If you have young kids, you probably haven’t had enough sleep in years.